We believe that even companies working in cyberspace can do so in a sustainable manner.

-- Corporate involvement: We believe in promoting its sustainability programme internally to members of staff so as to enhance the involvement of its employees in environmental activities and projects.
+- Corporate involvement: We believe in promoting the sustainability programme internally to members of staff so as to enhance their involvement in environmental activities and projects.

 - Responsible events: When organising conferences and events for accredited registrars or participating in industry trade fairs and meetings, we apply environmental criteria from the United Nations Environment Programme (UNEP) meeting guide to ensure that these events, and associated travel, are as environmentally sound as possible.